gryc-inra/gryc-docker/README.md

     # setfacl -dR -m u:33:rwX -m u:YOUR_USERNAME:rwX var/ files/
     # setfacl -R -m u:33:rwX -m u:YOUR_USERNAME:rwX var/ files/

-## 5. How to update
+## 5. How to update and backup

-If you have followed the installation procedure, you just have to use the update.sh bash script as root: `./update.sh`

-## 6. How to backup ?

-Use the backup.sh script asroot to perform a database, appData, and appLogs: `./backup.sh`
+You can find scripts in mpiot/docker-scripts github project

 ## 7. How to dump and restore the database